The Butterfly Household ® Approach

 Business advantage through reputation.

-A project would span twelve months.
-A project provides the opportunity to implement a holistic approach to improving the culture of care.
-A project provides a focus on improving the lived experience for people living with a dementia through a mix of the methods described in this webpage.
+A Butterfly Project would span twelve months.
+A Project provides the opportunity to implement a holistic approach to improving the culture of care.
+A Project provides a focus on improving the lived experience for people living with a dementia through a mix of the methods described here.

 Providing the Care Quality Commission with independent evidence